 There was a sequel Mortal Kombat: Annihilation (1997).
 A further cinematic sequel has been announced numerous times and eventually emerged with the reboot Mortal Kombat (2021).
-The franchise was revived with the animated film Mortal Kombat Legends: Scorpion’s Revenge (2020), Mortal Kombat Legends: Battle of the Realms (2021) and Mortal Kombat Legends: Snow Blind (2022).
+The franchise was further revived with the animated film Mortal Kombat Legends: Scorpion’s Revenge (2020), Mortal Kombat Legends: Battle of the Realms (2021) and Mortal Kombat Legends: Snow Blind (2022).
 There was also an animated tv series Mortal Kombat: Defenders of the Realm (1995) and a short-lived live-action tv series Mortal Kombat: Conquest (1998-9), which lasted for 22 episodes.

 Subsequent video/computer game screen adaptations include Wing Commander (1999), Final Fantasy: The Spirits Within (2001), Lara Croft, Tomb Raider (2001), Resident Evil (2002), House of the Dead (2003), Alone in the Dark (2005), BloodRayne (2005), Doom (2005), DOA: Dead or Alive (2006), Silent Hill (2006), Hitman (2007), In the Name of the King: A Dungeon Siege Tale (2007), Postal (2007), Far Cry (2008), Max Payne (2008), Prince of Persia: The Sands of Time (2010), Tekken (2010), Dead Rising: Watchtower (2015), Angry Birds (2016), Assassin’s Creed (2016), Warcraft (2016), Rampage (2018), Pokemon Detective Pikachu (2019), Monster Hunter (2020), Sonic the Hedgehog (2020), Werewolves Within (2021), the tv series Halo (2022- ), Uncharted (2022), Five Nights at Freddy’s (2023), Gran Turismo (2023) and the tv series The Last of Us (2023- ).